Human Mesh Recovery from Arbitrary Multi-view Images: Method

 {\bf Arbitrary View Fusion (AVF).} In terms of fusing arbitrary multi-view features for human mesh recovery, we expect the following two properties: 1) the complementary information from different views should be effectively fused, 2) the fusion operation should be unrelated with the number of views.
 To achieve these properties, we introduce a transformer decoder-based architecture with a query token to aggregate cross-view features.
 Specifically, given 2D features $ \{f_i\}_{i=1}^N$ from all views, we first reshape them into tokens and feed them into a transformer decoder $\Omega$.
 Inspired by PETR~\cite{liu2022petr}, multi-view position embeddings are added to the tokens to distinguish tokens from different regions and views.
 Furthermore, to fuse the information of different regions and views, we introduce a single learnable SMPL query token, $q$, to attend tokens from multi-view images.
 After the cross-attention layers in the transformer decoder, the updated SMPL query token $\hat{q}$ is expected to encode the information from tokens of multi-view images.
 Then a light-weight MLP, $F_b$, predicts the pose parameters $\theta_b$ and shape parameters $\beta$ from the updated SMPL query token $\hat{q}$.
 The computation process from the 2D features to the predicted parameters can be expressed as follows:

 Essentially, the multi-view feature fusion is a process of weighted sum of each view feature.
-In the transformer decoder structure, because of the cross-attention mechanism, the number of the weights is not hard coded in network, it is varying with the number of tokens.
+In the transformer decoder structure, because of the cross-attention mechanism, the number of the weights is independent of the number of the input views.
 Due to this online variability, we can fuse features from arbitrary multi-view images.
 In addition, benefiting from the feature representation learning ability of the transformer decoder, the the updated SMPL query token can be more representative for human mesh recovery.